OCA/server-auth/auth_totp/README.rst

 * Add device fingerprinting to the trusted device cookie
 * Add company-level settings for forcing all users to enable MFA and disabling the trusted device option
+* Monkey patch 1 is not needed anymore in Werkzeug==0.13 or upper
+* Monkey patch 2 will work until werkzeug.contrib gets removed.

 Bug Tracker
 ===========